-For this programme taught study would be a combination of lectures, seminars and online activities which is usually 3 hours per week, per module.
-We recommend students to spend 10 hours per week, per module in self-directed study time.
+For this course, taught study is usually three hours per week, per module.
+We also recommend that you spend 10 hours per week, per module in self-directed study time.

-PG Certificate– one year full time or between one to two years part-time.
+The PG Certificate includes two 30 credit modules and takes one year full-time or between one and two years part-time.

-PG Diploma– one year full time or between two to three years part-time.
+The PG Diploma includes four 30 credit modules and takes one year full-time or between two and three years part-time.

-Assessment procedures are flexible and sensitive to either personal interests or existing professional workloads.
-Modules are assessed on the basis of essays, case studies, portfolios or reports and small-scale research projects.
+Our assessment procedures are flexible and work around your personal interests and professional workloads.
+Assessment is usually in the form of essays, case studies, portfolios, reports and research projects.

 Facilities and Special Features